Coolest Princess Birthday Party Ideas

-On each of the placecards you can write each guest’s name by adding “Princess” or “Prince” before their name (for example: “Princess Jenny”).
+On each of the placecards you can write each guest’s name by adding “Princess” or “Prince” before their name (“Princess Jenny”).

-If the Princess birthday party is at night, you can line the pathway to your house with brown lunch bags half filled with sand and with a candle inside of each.
-The bags glow magnificently once you light the candles (make sure you put the candle in the middle of the sand so that it doesn’t get close to burning the paper).
+If the Princess birthday party is at night, you can line the pathway to your house with brown lunch bags half filled with sand.
+Put a candle inside of each.
+The bags glow magnificently once you light the candles (make sure you put the candle in the middle so that it doesn’t get close to burning the paper).

 For an added magical touch, you can decorate with white Christmas lights.
 Inside, you can drape colorful plastic table covers all over the ceiling to transform your living room into a charming ballroom.
 In the bathroom on the mirror, you can write with a washable marker “Mirror, Mirror on the wall, who’s the prettiest of them all?”.

 Music can add a whole lot of atmosphere and mood to your child’s Princess birthday party.
 You can either play a CD of music from Cinderella, Snow White, Under The Sea (Ariel the Mermaid), or even classical music like Tchaikovsky’s Nutcracker Suite, Swan Lake, Sleeping Beauty Suite, etc.

 You can transform your dining room chairs into Princess birthday party thrones by taping gold and silver poster board onto them.
 Also take pink, purple, and/or white ribbon and wrap around each chair.
 Hang helium balloons on each of the chairs and add gold or silver tulle or ribbon around the top of each chair.
 You can also add a pink, purple, or white pillow with ribbon to each chair for that added touch.